Get

 Fleas

 Vinegar may have some repellent action toward insects, but it won’t kill fleas or deal with an infestation in your home.
 It may also cause skin irritation when applied directly to your cat and cause distress due to the strong smell.
-Although it can be used on furniture and bedding, you should consult with your vet and use other safe and proven commercial flea control measures to deal with a flea problem.
+Although it can be used on furniture and bedding, you should consult with a vet and use other safe and proven commercial flea control measures to deal with a flea problem.

 cat lying on bed and looking up